 EoE is caused by an allergic reaction to certain foods or environmental allergens.

 Symptoms of EoE vary from person to person and may include:

-For treatment, you will need to work closely with an allergist and a gastroenterologist, a specialist in digestive disorders.
+For treatment, you will need to work closely with an allergist and/or a gastroenterologist.
 They’ll help you figure out what substances or foods to avoid.
-No specific medications can cure EoE, although certain steroids may help to reduce the swelling in your esophagus.
+No specific medicines can cure EoE, although certain medicines, such as corticosteroids and proton pump inhibitors, and eliminating specific foods—diary, egg, wheat, soy, peanut, tree nuts, and fish—from your diet can help reduce the redness and swelling in your esophagus.

-It’s also important to know that the reactions related to EoE might take days or weeks to develop.
+You can help manage EoE by learning what substances cause your allergic reaction and avoiding them.
+In many cases, the allergens come from food.
+It’s also important to know that reactions related to EoE might take days or weeks to develop.
 Keep this in mind when beginning a food elimination plan.
 It might take some time after avoiding a particular food to determine whether that strategy worked.

-When to call the doctor
+When to call the healthcare provider

 Call your healthcare provider if you have EoE and notice any of these symptoms: